libor-m/scrimer/doc/index.rst

     We present scrimer as an *end-to-end solution*, from raw reads to usable primers.
 This is intended to help novice users, so they can see the whole picture.
 But it has an important downside as well.
-The whole pipeline is a series of steps that are considered to be problematic on their own (contig assembly, read mapping, variant calling etc.).
+The whole pipeline is a series of steps that are considered to be complex on their own (contig assembly, read mapping, variant calling etc.).

-    Our approach was to choose the most common solution for given step, use some reasonable default settings, and give the user option to choose another program by using standart formats for input and output.
+    Our approach was to choose the most common solution for given step, use some reasonable default settings, and give the user an option to choose another program - we're using standart formats for input and output.
+The fine tuning of each step is up to the users.

 Installation
 ------------
-Scrimer itself is a set of Python scripts that work with genome/annotation/variant data from other programs.
+Scrimer itself is a set of Python scripts that work with genome/annotation/variant data produced by other programs.
-It is supplemented by shell (bash) commands to run the basic set of programs producing the required data.
+These scripts are supplemented by shell (bash) commands to run the basic set of programs producing the required data.

 A detailed description how to install Scrimer can be found here: